wesleycamargo/azure-docs.pt-br/articles/documentdb/documentdb-sdk-node.md

 ### <a name="1.1.0"/>1.1.0</a>

-- Implementa a política de indexação V2
+- Implementa a política de indexação V2.

 ### <a name="1.0.3"/>1.0.3</a>

-- Problema [nº 40](https://github.com/Azure/azure-documentdb-node/issues/40) - Configurações eslint e grunt implementadas no núcleo e promessa de SDK
+- Problema [nº 40](https://github.com/Azure/azure-documentdb-node/issues/40) - Configurações eslint e grunt implementadas no núcleo e promessa de SDK.

 ### <a name="1.0.2"/>1.0.2</a>